chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

     -D OPENCV_EXTRA_MODULES_PATH=~/opencv_contrib-3.4.2/modules \
     -D BUILD_EXAMPLES=ON ..
 ```
-Examine the output to ensure that Interpreter, Libraries, numpy and packages path fields of the output are pointing to the correct directories.
+Examine the output to ensure that Interpreter, Libraries, NumPy and packages path fields of the output are pointing to the correct directories.
 It should look similar to the images below, depending on the Python version you are using.
 In this case, we are using Python 3.
 We can also see the Python 2 links above the red box.

 ![Python 3 links](https://www.pyimagesearch.com/wp-content/uploads/2017/08/python3_opencv.png)